GARDENZ ORGANIC FARMS

 • Cage free: better movement, still indoors.

-• Free range: indoor plus outdoor access.
+• Free range: indoor plus outdoor access (quality varies).

 • Organic: feed and medicine rules on top of the housing system.

-GardenZ Organic Eggs are brown, UAE certified organic eggs from farms that follow strict rules on feed, welfare and handling.
+GardenZ Organic Eggs are brown, UAE certified organic eggs from farms that follow strict rules on feed, welfare, and handling.

-• Certified organic feed - no routine chemical growth boosters.
+• Certified organic feed (no routine chemical growth boosters).

-• Controlled flock sizes and welfare standards.
+• Controlled flock routines with welfare standards.

-• Grading, cold chain and fast movement from farm to store.
+• Grading, cold chain, and fast movement from farm to store.

 • Tray sizes from 10 eggs to 30 eggs for UAE families.

-Our job is to manage the farm story so you can simply open the fridge and cook.
+Our job is to manage the farm story, so you can simply open the fridge and cook.

 Items have been added to cart.